AFC Austrian Films

 The Austrian photographer and director combines his knowledge of the American Midwest and the Yukon in an enigmatic road movie — never was a term more descriptive — that is at once a portrait of female spirit and determination and a reflection on the loneliness at the heart of America today, wrote Deborah Young of THE HOLLYWOOD REPORTER. more reviews

 Andreas Horvath’s LILLIAN wins the Golden Anchor Award for Best International Debut Film at the 35th HAIFA Film Festival for ...
 “An original, daring journey film through the declining U.S. landscape.
-Using minimal dialogue, the film succeeds in bringing a different, compassionate and cruel point of view of the people and places that the heroine passes by on her journey.
+Using minimal dialogue, the film succeeds in bringing a different, compassionate and cruel point of view of the people and places that the heroine passes through on her journey.
 An oustanding cinematic achievement by any measure.”